National Mentoring Month

 Many have found that Be the Sun, Not the Salt has helpful applications that can be applied in many ways and in a number of different settings.
 In fact, one of our heliotropic followers, an elementary school teacher, has been incorporating the messages of Be the Sun, Not the Salt into her lesson plans!
 Initially just taking one talking point from the book and spending a few minutes at the start and end of each day discussing it with her students, she began to see them use the language and implement intentional heliotropic behaviors more and more.
 Seeing this great response, this practice has now evolved into her students reading a daily message over the loud speaker to the entire school that connects to messages within the book!

 We love hearing from our readers and positive energizers.
-Please share a story or photo of your experience while Being the Sun and see what others are saying!
+Please share a story or photo of your experience while Being the Sun!

 Help us spread our message by passing this letter on to a friend!